stevenkword/WP-Present/README.md

 Create interactive slide presentations, the WordPress way.

-Presentation layer powered reveal.js by Hakim El Hattab (http://hakim.se).
+Presentation layer powered by reveal.js from Hakim El Hattab (http://hakim.se).

-Demo coming soon to http://wppresent.org.
+**Create an Account or checkout the new DEMO:** [http://wppresent.com](http://wppresent.com)

 Currently works best with Chrome & Safari

 If you'd like to contribute to the plugin you can find it on GitHub: https://github.com/stevenkword/WP-Present